kuma35/thinking-forth-translate/chapter3.rst

 ..

-Finally, because the object is constructed to recognize a finite set of possibilities, it’s difficult to make additions to the row of buttons when a new function is needed.
+Finally, because the object is constructed to recognize a finite set of possibilities, it\’s difficult to make additions to the row of buttons when a new function is needed.
 The tools inside the object have not been designed for reuse.